-- Up to forty scholarships offering between $1,500 and $20,000 fee relief depending on need, determined by the College’s means-tested assessment and Scholarships Committee
+- Forty scholarships offering varying amounts of fee relief depending on need, determined by the College’s means-tested assessment and Scholarships Committee

 - Scholarships are awarded based on a range of various criteria including financial need, first in family, potential for leadership, geographical location, auditions (music/art), academic results, indigeneity and course

 - All matters regarding applications are treated with strict confidentiality